cloud-gov/cf-cdn-service-broker/README.md

 ## Debugging

+### Restore to pending

 By default, Cloud Controller will expire asynchronous service instances that have been pending for over one week.
 If your instance expires, run a dummy update to restore it to the pending state so that Cloud Controller will continue to check for updates:

 ```bash
 cf update-service my-cdn-route -c '{"timestamp": 20161001}'
 ```

+### Reset pending cdn-route service creation

+The `create-service` command for the cdn-route broker will be in a pending state until either a) the tenant completes the verification of domain ownership or b) one week elapses.
+If someone has mistyped a domain, they won't want to wait a week to try again.

+To resolve this, an operator can force the service from the provisioning state to provisioned via database updates, as with this script, https://github.com/18F/cg-scripts/blob/master/poke-cdn.sh.
+Then delete or update the service to the correct settings.

 ## Tests